kingandpartners/seko-ruby-api/README.md

 ## Possible Integrations

-1. Inbound Product Master Upload and method (via Integration or Manual csv upload)
+1. Inbound Product Master Upload and method
-2. Inbound Companies Upload and method (via Integration or Manual csv upload)
+2. Inbound Companies Upload and method
-3. Inbound Advanced Shipment Notification (via Integration or Manual csv upload)
+3. Inbound Advanced Shipment Notification
-4.  **Inbound Sales Order (Integration)**
+4. Inbound Sales Order
 5. Retrieve GRN’s
-6.  **Retrieve Stock Quantity**
+6. Retrieve Stock Quantity
 7. Retrieve Tracking Details
 8. Retrieve Sales Order Status
 9. Retrieve Stock Adjustments
 10. Retrieve Stock Movements

+## Process

+1. Sellect or K&P need to load product masters in SS through the UAT Integration Hub or
+2. Please provide these to me on a CSV file as per the template attached and I will load these using the manual upload function in the UAT integration hub
+3. Receipts (ASN’s) need to be sent to SS through the UAT Integration Hub or
+4. I will upload a few lines of the products on the attached template using the manual upload function in the UAT Integration Hub
+5. I will the create the GRN’s in SS
+6. Sellect or K&P will then be able to retrieve the GRN’s and Stock Quantities
+7. Sellect or K&P will then need to send Sales Orders on products that have available Stock
+8. These can be sent to DCCL01 (UK Warehouse) or DCSOM01 (US Warehouse)
+9. I will then pick, pack and dispatch the orders in SS
+10. Sellect or K&P can then retrieve sales order status, dispatch status and dispatch (tracking) details

-## Questions
+## Questions / Issues

-- does Seko / SupplyStream provide shipment notifications to a specified end-point?
+- will Seko / SupplyStream be sending any API requests to Sellect indicating orders have been shipped with tracking information?
+- [receipts] what is LineNumber?
+- [receipts] what is SupplierCompanyCode and what would it be for L&J is it the same as SupplierCode?
+- [receipts] what is ASNNumber and what would it be for L&J?
+- [receipts] getting this error `Error Submitting Receipt:  - Error.
+DC not specified` though in the documentation it says the DC Code is optional, tried adding DCCode to request and still failed.
+Not sure what to do here.
+- not all responses from Seko include the "Response" object at the root of the response - especially in failed responses - this seems like a mistake in the API.
+- where is the documentation for 'Inbound Advanced Shipment Notification'?

 ## Installation